NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 	* * *   NCPolyGroebner    * * *
 	* * * * * * * * * * * * * * * *
 	* Monomial order : a << b
-	* Reduce and normalize initial basis
+	* Reduce and normalize initial set
-	> Initial basis could not be reduced
+	> Initial set could not be reduced
 	* Computing initial set of obstructions
 	> MAJOR Iteration 1, 2 polys in the basis, 1 obstructions
-	* Cleaning up basis.
+	* Cleaning up...
-	* Found Groebner basis with 2 relations
+	* Found Groebner basis with 2 polynomials
 	* * * * * * * * * * * * * * * *

 and the associated GB